 07817 319939 or 01304 620467

-Susan first studied yoga and Indian philosophy with Karel Werner in the 1970s and she completed the BWY Teaching Diploma in 2013.
+Susan first studied yoga and Indian philosophy with Karel Werner in 1970s Durham and she completed the BWY Teaching Diploma in 2013.
 Her approach to yoga has also been influenced by Iyengar, Scaravelli, mindfulness and developments in neuroscience.
 She teaches both floor-based and chair-based yoga and meditation to a range of client groups.
 Susan blends theory and practice in her classes, teaching a yoga which is life enhancing.
 She builds awareness, skill and confidence so that participants can bring yoga easily into their daily lives.
-Susan recently trained to teach the Yoga for Healthy Lower Backs course.
+Susan has trained to teach the Yoga for Healthy Lower Backs course.

 07884 148868 - firstname.lastname@example.org

 Joanna trained at Canterbury Yoga and with the London Yoga Teacher Training Group, inspired by the teaching of Vanda Scaravelli (1908-1999): “Do not look at your body like a stranger, but adopt a friendly approach towards it.
 Watch it, listen to it, observe its needs, its requests, and even have fun.”
 Yoga offers many ways to improve our health and wellbeing - it is a practice that can begin wherever we are at the moment.
 For more information see https://yogasitandthink.wordpress.com

 Lina has been practising Yoga since 1975, gaining experience with Yoga teachers from many different traditions.
 She has taught Yoga to adults, children, pregnant women, and the elderly and to students with special needs such as MS. She is a BWY Foundation Course & Diploma course tutor.
 She also teaches private classes, retreats & monthly meditation days at a Quaker Healing Centre in Surrey.
 Lina teaches on many of the courses held at Canterbury yoga.

 Testimonial - G.M (nutrition expert)